codeforamerica/vita-min/docs/2021-11-16-changing-the-year.md

 ## Writing new year-independent code

-Rely on `Intake#default_tax_return` if possible.
+Rely on `CtcIntake#default_tax_return` if possible.
 This returns the default tax return for an intake, based on `Rails.application.config.default_tax_year`.

 Rely on the `Dependent#yr_2021_*` methods if you need a year-specific computation.
 If you want to compute